Mites

 • For mites that attack seedling crops, check from planting to early vegetative stages.

-• For spider mites, check the underside of older leaves with a hand lens.
+• For spider mites, check the underside of older leaves using a hand lens.
+Monitor leaves that have tiny chlorotic spots (stippling), chlorosis or unusual growth.

 Natural enemies